wavefrontHQ/docs/pages/doc/wavefront_kubernetes.md

 ## Kubernetes and Wavefront: Overview

-You can take advantage of our open-source collector in Github or the in-product integration:
+You can use our open-source collector or the in-product integration:
-* The **Wavefront Kubernetes Collector** is [available on github](https://github.com/wavefrontHQ/wavefront-kubernetes-collector).
-The collector is highly customizable and includes [docs on Github](https://github.com/wavefrontHQ/wavefront-kubernetes-collector/tree/master/docs)and examples for different use cases.
+* The **Wavefront Kubernetes Collector** is [available on GitHub](https://github.com/wavefrontHQ/wavefront-kubernetes-collector).
+The collector is highly customizable and includes [docs on GitHub](https://github.com/wavefrontHQ/wavefront-kubernetes-collector/tree/master/docs)and examples for different use cases.

 * The Wavefront **Kubernetes integration** is available in your Wavefront instance.
 You can [preview the setup steps here.](kubernetes.html).
-The integration is  a great way to get your data flowing and includes predefined dashboards for commonly used metrics.
-For further customization, you can use the files in the Github repository.
+The integration is a great way to get data flowing and includes predefined dashboards for commonly used metrics.
+For further customization, you can use the files in the GitHub repository.

-The Wavefront Kubernetes solution supports automatic annotation and configuration based on auto discovery of pods and services.
-The collector runs as a daemonset and supports leader election.
+The Wavefront Kubernetes solution supports autodiscovery of pods and services based on annotations and configuration rules.
+The collector runs as a daemonset for high scalability and supports leader election for monitoring cluster-level resources.

 * **Kubernetes infrastructure monitoring:** Monitor performance of the Kubernetes cluster and the state of the objects (pods, containers, etc) within the cluster using [Wavefront Kubernetes Collector](https://github.com/wavefrontHQ/wavefront-kubernetes-collector).
 * **Host-level monitoring** Below the kubernetes infrastructure is the host or VM layer.
 The Wavefront Kubernetes Collector monitors that layer as well.
 * **Application monitoring:** The collector integrates with Telegraf, and automatically sets up monitoring for several popular applications.
-We also perform Kubernetes scraping for applications that use Kubernetes.
-You can customize the frequency and which metrics we collect.

-**TBD: How do I know what we collect automatically?
-How do I customize frequency and what we collect? **
+We also get metrics from Prometheus endpoints.
+You can customize the Wavefront Kubernetes Collector with a [configuration file](https://github.com/wavefrontHQ/wavefront-kubernetes-collector/blob/master/docs/configuration.md).
+For example, you can set collection frequency.

-You can set up scaling with the Wavefront Horizontal Autoscaler Adapter based on any metrics available in Wavefront.
-That means if your environment needs more (or fewer) resources, Wavefront can tell the Kubernetes Autoscaler to adjust the environment.
+To set up scaling based on any metrics available in Wavefront, use the Wavefront Horizontal Autoscaler Adapter.
+If your environment needs more (or fewer) resources, Wavefront can tell the Kubernetes Autoscaler to [adjust the environment].

 ## Kubernetes Monitoring with Wavefront

 The Wavefront Kubernetes Collector monitors your Kubernetes infrastructure at all levels of the stack.
-Much of the monitoring happens automatically after you've set up the integration - and fine-tuning and customizing the solution is straightforward.
+Much of the monitoring happens automatically after you've set up the integration -- and fine-tuning and customizing the solution is straightforward.

 ### Kubernetes Infrastructure Monitoring